MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-apps.md

 ## Limitations

+### Retrievable entities

-Retrievable entities: You can only retrieve the Customer, UnifiedActivity and Segments entities through the Power Apps connector.
-Other entities are showing up, because the underlying connector supports them through triggers in Power Automate but not in Power Apps.
+You can only retrieve the **Customer**, **UnifiedActivity** and **Segments** entities through the Power Apps connector.
+Other entities are shown because the underlying connector supports them through triggers in Power Automate.

+### Delegation

-Delegation: Delegation is only working for the entities Customer and UnifiedActivity.
+Delegation works for the Customer entity and UnifiedActivity entity.

-- Delegation for “Customer”: To use delegation for this entity, the respective fields need to be indexed in Search & Filter index in Customer Insights.
+- Delegation for **Customer** entity: To use delegation for this entity, the fields need to be indexed in [Search & filter index](search-filter-index.md) in Customer Insights.

-- Delegation for “UnifiedActivity”: delegation for this entity is restricted to the fields ActivityId and CustomerId.
+- Delegation for **UnifiedActivity**: Delegation for this entity only works for the fields **ActivityId** and **CustomerId**.

-- Learn more about delegation: https://docs.microsoft.com/en-us/connectors/commondataservice/#power-apps-delegable-functions-and-operations-for-the-cds-for-apps
+- For more information about delegation, see [Power Apps delegable functions and operations](https://docs.microsoft.com/connectors/commondataservice/#power-apps-delegable-functions-and-operations-for-the-cds-for-apps).

 ## Example gallery control